 Nothing in this ADR Procedure is intended to limit or restrict:

-The rights of any party to file a complaint with the PUCT or any other Governmental Authority, with respect to matters other than those specified in this Section;
+The rights of any party to file a complaint with the PUCT or any other Governmental Authority, including any court having jurisdiction, with respect to matters other than those specified in this Section;

 The right of ERCOT or any Market Participant to seek changes in rates or terms and conditions of services, or guidelines, criteria, Protocols, standards, policies, or procedures of ERCOT.

+The right of a Market Participant or ERCOT to reliefseek relief directly from the PUCT or any other Governmental Authority, including any court having jurisdiction, without first utilizing this ADR Procedure where:

+an action by ERCOT or a Market Participant might inhibit the ability of the affected party to provide continuous and adequate electric service; or

+the dispute involves an allegation based on market power abuse.
+Nothing herein shall restrict the ability of the PUCT or any other Governmental Authority, including any court having jurisdiction, to take action on an abuse of market power revealed by ERCOT’s market data collection under Section 17 of the Protocols, or of ERCOT or any Market Participant to intervene in such a proceeding.

+The right of ERCOT to seek a declaratory order from the PUCT regarding policy issues of general applicability arising under the Protocols; provided, however, that the pendency of a declaratory order proceeding shall not preclude entities from initiating or concluding ADR or, if applicable, other proceedings to resolve any disputes.

-The right of a Market Participant or ERCOT to file a petition seeking direct relief from the PUCT or any other Governmental Authority without first utilizing this ADR Procedure where an action by ERCOT or a Market Participant might inhibit the ability of the affected party to provide continuous and adequate electric service.Arbitration Procedures, defined in subsection 20.4, Arbitration Procedures, shall not apply to any claim that includes, as a part of the claim, a claim for punitive damages.
-Any claim that includes a claim for punitive damages may be pursued in the appropriate forum without regard for Arbitration Procedures.
+Arbitration Procedures, defined in subsection 20.4, Arbitration Procedures, shall not apply to any claim that includes, as a part of the claim, a claim for punitive damages.
+Any claim that includes a claim for punitive damages may be pursued in the appropriate forum without regard for Arbitration Procedures defined in this Section.

-Except for the provisions of this Section 20.1, Applicability, the ADR Procedure may be modified by mutual agreement of the disputing parties.
+Except for the provisions of this Section 20.1, Applicability, and Section 20.2, Informal Dispute Resolution, the ADR Procedure may be modified by mutual agreement of the disputing parties.

 Parties shall exercise good faith efforts to timely resolve disputes under this Section.